 We believe positive behaviour should be recognised.
-At St Mary's Catholic Primary School, we recognise behaviour in the following ways:
+At St Mary's Catholic Primary School, Poole, we recognise behaviour in the following ways:

-- Our 8 Bs are: be kind, be humble, be true to yourself, be a peace maker, be forgiving, be compassion, be fair, be brave. - ➤ All staff make explicit reference to our 8 Bs children are 'caught' living out our 8 values: verbal praise, DoJo points, stickers, Star of the Week Certificates. - > Star of the Week Awards in our weekly Values Assembly recognise and award effort linked to our 8Bs and Rule of 3.
-(At St Mary's we are always ready, respectful and safe). - DoJo points (our House Point System) are awarded when children are caught living out our the 8Bs or demonstrating our rule of 3. - > Stickers from class staff, MSAs and Golden headteacher stickers are awarded on a regular basis. - Sports and music awards celebrate effort as well as achievement.
+- Our 8 Bs are: be kind, be humble, be true to yourself, be a peace maker, be forgiving, be compassion, be fair, be brave. - All staff make explicit reference to our 8 Bs children are 'caught' living out our 8 values: verbal praise, DoJo points, stickers, Star of the Week Certificates. - Star of the Week Awards in our weekly Values Assembly recognise and award effort linked to our 8Bs and Rule of 3.
+(At St Mary's we are always ready, respectful and safe). - DoJo points (our House Point System) are awarded when children are caught living out our the 8Bs or demonstrating our rule of 3. - Stickers from class staff, MSAs and Golden headteacher stickers are awarded on a regular basis. - > Sports and music awards celebrate effort as well as achievement.

-Positive behaviour is taught formally through the curriculum as well as through modelled behaviour from all staff and positive reinforcement.
+Positive behaviour and character formation is taught formally through the curriculum as well as through modelled behaviour from all staff and positive reinforcement.
 Every opportunity is taken to help children understand why positive behaviour is linked to high expectations e.g. through stories, circle time, discussions, drama, photographs, dance, art, PSHE, RE, social skills development and activities and educational trips.
-Through explicitly teaching the Gospel Values, Catholic Virtues and British Values, we ensure children understand not only what is expected of them, but also WHY.
+Through explicitly teaching the Gospel Values, Catholic Virtues and British Values through the lens of Catholic Social Teaching (CST), we ensure children understand not only what is expected of them, but also WHY.
+Children are empowered to be 'Mission Advocates': to see a situation, make virtue and value led choices and then act as brave agents of change.